 Basilica di Santa Maria Sopra Minerva

-Built on the site of an ancient temple to Minerva, the Dominican Chiesa di Santa Maria Sopra Minerva is Rome’s only Gothic church....
+Built on the site of three pagan temples, including one to the goddess Minerva, the Dominican Basilica di Santa Maria Sopra Minerva is...

-A striking 2000-year-old temple, now church, the Pantheon is the best preserved of Rome’s ancient monuments, and one of the most...
+A striking 2000-year-old temple, now a church, the Pantheon is the best preserved of Rome’s ancient monuments and one of the most...

 Piè di Marmo